Hazardous Waste ID Number FAQs

 Click on “Annual Verification” in Related Links for more information.

-If you generate 5 or more tons of hazardous waste in a calendar year regardless of the final disposition of the hazardous waste on an type of ID number (State permanent or temporary; or US EPA permanent or provisional.), you MUST contact the California Department of Tax and Fee Administration (CDTFA) to obtain a generator fee account number.
-Please contact the CDTFA if you have any questions regarding the requirements of registering, or by call them at (916) 323-9555.
+If you generate five (5) or more tons of hazardous waste in a calendar year regardless of the final disposition of the hazardous waste on any type of ID number (permanent or temporary State EPA or permanent or temporary federal EPA ID.) you must contact the California Department of Tax and Fee Administration (CDTFA) to obtain a generator fee account number.
+Please contact the CDTFA if you have any questions regarding the requirements of registering or call them at (916) 323-9555.

 Temporary Collection Events